noqqe/why-openbsd.rocks/content/fact/64bit-time.md

 title: "64bit Time"
 ---

-OpenBSD is one of the first operatings systems to be safe from the "Year 2038 Problem".
+OpenBSD is one of the first operating systems to be safe from the "Year 2038 Problem".
 64-bit time was introduced in 2013, so you don't have to worry about the Unix Epoch 32-bit issue.